What is Retinopathy of Prematurity?

-Once treated, lifelong follow up (yearly) is mandatory.
-All other premature infants irrespective of having ROP yearly follow up till the age of 5 years is advisable.
+Once treated, lifelong followup is mandatory.
+All other premature infants irrespective of having ROP six monthly followup till the age of 5 years is advisable to rule out sequelae.